 Although programs will be required to issue verification statements and meet ACEND accreditation standards relevant to their new role and responsibilities for supervised practice, they will only be required to submit a substantive change request to ACEND, not a comprehensive self-study or focused report.
 Any reporting or site visit requirements will occur on the program's normal accreditation schedule.
 If you would like more information and guidance, please email ACEND staff at firstname.lastname@example.org and include the phrase "ISPP Information Requested" in the subject line.

 Information for Students

-ACEND policies for Individualized Supervised Practice Pathways (ISPPs) allow 1) graduates who did not match to a dietetic internship, but who possess a DPD verification statement, 2) individuals holding a doctoral degree or 3) overseas dietitians to apply for an ISPP; however eligibility requirements and options may vary by program.
+ACEND policies for Individualized Supervised Practice Pathways (ISPPs) allow 1) graduates who did not match to a dietetic internship, but who possess a DPD verification statement, 2) individuals holding a doctoral degree without a DPD verification statement to apply for an ISPP; however eligibility requirements and options may vary by program.
 You can see which Dietetic Internships, Coordinated, or Didactic programs currently offer ISPPs by visiting Accredited Education Programs.
+Doctoral degree holders without a DPD verification statement must attend an ISPP that is approved to offer a track for individuals with a doctoral degree.
 Students interested in applying to an ISPP should research the eligibility requirements of the program where they intend to submit an application, including whether you are required to locate your own preceptors, and then contact the program director.
 Individuals with work experience should also inquire whether the program grants credit for specific competency requirements through an assessment of prior learning.